Lenahilin/bookstore/README.md

 ### response

-200 Saving succeeded
+200 Saving the book succeeded

-500 Saving failed
+500 Saving the book failed

 ## GET /books/all